 Mrs S Swanton

-Barton Moss science curriculum aims for all children to
+The Barton Moss Science curriculum aims for all children to:

 - Develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics.

-- Develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them.
+- Develop understanding of the nature, processes and methods of science through challenging and meaningful enquiries where children pose, investigateand answer questions about the world around them.

-- Through our planning, we involve problem solving opportunities that allow children to find out for themselves.
+- Planning and providing many investigational opportunities that allow children to find out for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
-Planning involves teachers creating engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
+Planning involves teachers creating engaging lessons, often involving high-quality resources to aid understanding of key concepts and new knowledge.

 Within the EYFS, Science is integral to the Early Learning Goal of Understanding the World.
 Through Carefully planned lessons and resourced provision, the Early Year Curriculum develops the foundations of what it means to be a scientist.
 Activities are carefully planned to meet the Early Learning Goals and develop characteristics of effective learning which underpin all of the skills and knowledge needed to ensure our pupils are next stage ready.